Wells Fargo Personal Loan Review 2023

 Existing Wells Fargo customers can easily apply for personal loans online.
 However, you cannot apply online or over the phone if you are not a current customer.
-Instead, you’ll have to go into a physical location to apply with a Wells Fargo banker.
+You’ll have to open an account first.
 While that’s a big strike for convenience for non-customers, current customers will have a better experience.

 In fact, Wells Fargo banking customers can connect their checking account for a discount on their personal loan APR.
 Plus, the monthly payments are automatic, so you don’t have to sweat late payments.